PAY RANGE: N28

-CHIEF HIGHWAY ENGINEER
+CHIEF ROADWAY ENGINEER

-Work is performed under the general direction of
+Work is performed under the general direction of the Streets Commissioner.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Administers city-wide inspection, maintenance, repair programs for streets and bridges, and directs related construction activities; directs, through subordinate Engineering Supervisors, the development, planning and evaluation of ongoing inspection, maintenance and repair program objectives in relation to the overall policies and objectives of the department.

 Directs and coordinates the activities of the various operational units that comprise the highway division; directs and reviews, through subordinate engineers, the preparation and review of street construction designs, contract plans and specifications, the inspection of all street construction and reconstruction work performed by private contractors, the maintenance and repair of streets and bridges by City personnel and private contractors, the manufacture of asphalt at the City’s asphalt plant as well as the inspection of asphalt and concrete manufactured under private contract, the maintenance of a large fleet of heavy automotive equipment used in support of city-wide inspection, maintenance and repair programs, and other related operations including line-stripping and concrete mobile functions performed by skilled, semiskilled and labor employees.

 Confers with all unit heads on operational, budgetary, personnel, equipment and work program needs; resolves the most complex engineering and administrative problems.

 Reviews the preparation of and processing of documents for street and bridge improvement projects and capital budget proposals and schedules; ensures that all contract plans and specifications conform with departmental and City rules and regulations as well as applicable construction codes and standards.